Everything you should know about CRR and SLR rates and their differences

 A crucial sector of any economy is its banking sector.
 It often serves as a mirror to the overall economy, with banking activity enabling investment decisions.
-The Cash Reserve Ratio (CRR) and Statutory Liquidity Ratio (SLR), in addition to the repo rate, reverse repo rate, and other rates, are essential elements of banking operations.
+Along with repo rate, reverse repo rate, etc., Cash Reserve Ratio (CRR) and Statutory Liquidity Ratio (SLR) are crucial components of banking operations.
 The two ratios help determine the liquidity in the banking system and indicate national inflation and growth fluctuations.
+So let us understand what CRR and SLR rate means and how are they different.

 Commercial banks must maintain the CRR in the form of cash balances with the RBI.
 These banks are not allowed to use the money for economic or commercial purposes.